xapharius/pytorch-nyuv2/README.md

 ## Notes
 - Each source has its own transformation pipeline
+- Downloads datasets only for tasks where the passed transform is not None.
 - Do not flip surface normals, as the output would be incorrect without further processing
 - Semantic Segmentation Classes: (0) background, (1) bed, (2) books, (3) ceiling, (4) chair, (5) floor, (6) furniture, (7) objects, (8) painting, (9) sofa, (10) table, (11) tv, (12) wall, (13) window